HCorte/BackendChallenge/README.md

 3. The first step can be ignore since there is already a dummyDataSet in dummyData folder ready to be use.

+### For Testing Backend Rest API

+There is a Folder called Postman that haves a collection of postman to make requests to the endpoits - Import that Collection (BackendChallenge.postman_collection.json)

+Import now the Environment (REST API.postman_environment.json) where its defined the variable base_url.

 ### Development Environment (Optional)

 eslint: